sptankard/digitalsecuritycurriculum/pages/02.curriculum/07.connecting-to-internet/chapter7.en.md

 <div class="col-xs-12 none">

 			<div class="well none" style="border-radius:0">
     			  <span class="warn-icon"><i class="fa fa-exclamation-triangle" ></i></span> <span class="warn-highlight">WARNING: </span><span class="warn-text" markdown="1">Tor is only protecting the network access.
 If your computer is communicating with a final destination site that is not using HTTPS then the content sent by the final node through the intermediate Internet route to the destination server will be UNENCRYPTED!
 YOU MUST USE HTTPS TO REMAIN PROTECTED.
-So check your URL's and use <div class="GLBL_H2" markdown="1">## HTTPS EVERYWHERE</div> as your browser extension.</span>
+So check your URL's and use HTTPS EVERYWHERE as your browser extension.</span>
 		        </div>
 		     </div>